 We have a Google Drive folder containing more resources on sketch, standup, and the Edinburgh Fringe, available here.

 For clarification on any terms used in Cambridge comedy, visit our Cambridge Comedy Glossary, where multiple terms are expanded upon in more detail.

 We have an anonymous feedback form if you have any questions or concerns that you would like to raise with the Footlights Committee.

-If you have any general questions about the Footlights, the information above, or anything else, feel free to contact Amy at email@example.com or Ayush at firstname.lastname@example.org!
+If you have any general questions about the Footlights, the information above, or anything else, feel free to contact Toria at email@example.com or Niamh at firstname.lastname@example.org!